Le Déjeuner sur l'herbe: Description and context

 The painting features a nude woman casually lunching with two fully dressed men.
 Her body is starkly lit and she stares directly at the viewer.
 The two men, dressed as young dandies, sit with her.
 In front of them, the woman's clothes, a basket of fruit, and a round loaf of bread are displayed, as in a still life.
-In the background, yet too large in comparison with the figures in the foreground, a lightly clad woman bathes in a stream.
+In the background, out of scale in comparison with the figures in the foreground, a lightly clad woman bathes in a stream.
+Both the woman and the trees in the background are also painted in a rougher style than the crisp figures in the foreground.
 The man on the right wears a flat hat with a tassel, a kind normally worn indoors.

 Despite the mundane subject, Manet deliberately chose a large canvas size, measuring 81.9 × 104.1 in (208 by 264.5 cm), normally reserved for historical, religious and mythological subjects.
 The style of the painting breaks with the academic traditions of the time.
 He did not try to hide the brush strokes; the painting even looks unfinished in some parts of the scene.
 The nude is also starkly different from the smooth, flawless figures of Cabanel or Ingres.

 A nude woman casually lunching with fully dressed men was an affront to audiences' sense of propriety, though Émile Zola, a contemporary of Manet's, argued that this was not uncommon in paintings found in the Louvre.
 Zola also felt that such a reaction came from viewing art differently from the perspective of "analytic" painters like Manet, who use a painting's subject as a pretext to paint.

 There is much not known about the painting, such as when Manet actually began painting it, how he got the idea and how and what sort of preparatory works he did.
-Though Manet had claimed this piece was once valued at 25,000 Francs in 1871, it remained in his possession until 1878 when Jean-Baptiste Faure, opera-singer and collector, bought it for just 2,600 Francs.
+Though Manet had claimed this piece was once valued at 25,000 francs in 1871, it remained in his possession until 1878 when Jean-Baptiste Faure, opera-singer and collector, bought it for just 2,600 Francs.